-The experience of purchasing and building a new home was made to be exciting.
+The experience of purchasing and building a new home is designed to be exciting.

 Picture this.
 You walk into a model home.
-There is a friendly builder rep inside a home with all the latest shiny trends.
+There is a friendly builder rep inside a home with all the most modern design trends and finishes.

 The kitchen is what dreams are made of.
-The master bedroom is 3 times the size that you have now.
-The master bathroom is as big as your current master bedroom.
+The owner’s bedroom is 3 times the size that you have now.
+The en-suite bathroom is as big as your current bedroom.